ZahraYasin2209/NeuraMind-AI-Powered-Knowledge-and-Assistance-Platform/README.md

 2. Your conversations remain private and protected.

 # Technologies Used
-1. **React** - For building a dynamic and interactive user experience.
+1. **React JS** - For building a dynamic and interactive user experience.
 2. **Tailwind CSS** - For a sleek and fully responsive UI.
 3. **Clerk.js** - For authentication and user session management.
 4. **GeminiAPI** - AI-driven chatbot functionality for fast and intelligent responses.